-When you’re new to cannabidiol (CBD) and research which product to start with, you will most likely come across articles talking about the synergies of cannabinoids when consumed as a whole plant extract vs a refined compound.
+When you’re new to cannabidiol (CBD) researching which product to start with can take some time.
+You will most likely come across articles talking about the synergies of cannabinoids when consumed as a whole plant extract vs a refined compound.

 This is because it is widely accepted that pure CBD is a much less desirable agent to boost your endocannabinoid system than CBD products which carry a more comprehensive cannabinoid profile.